Buyer's Guide to Cutting Lasers

 The purpose of this Buyer’s Guide to Cutting Lasers is to help you select a cutting laser.
 We’re not going to tell you which laser to buy or which company to buy it from.
 However, we are going to provide you with a lot of context so you feel confident when you’re ready to make a purchase decision.
 More than anything else, our goal is to educate you on what questions to ask when you’re researching buying a cutting laser.

-TIP: The Overview Chart provided lists the main types of cutting lasers currently available and is a great place to start your journey.
+TIP: The Overview Chart provided lists the main types of precision cutting lasers currently available and is a great place to start your journey.
 Links embedded in the Overview Chart will take you to more information on the lasers themselves, or directly into the sections of this document that offer guidance on which of these technologies is usually most appropriate for a given application.

 Getting this application specific information isn’t always straightforward because many vendors only offer a limited range of laser technologies.
 As a result, they promote what they have as being optimal for every use, whether it is or not.